EVerest/libocpp/doc/v201/ocpp_201_device_model_initialization.md

 Note: OCPP requires EVSE and Connector numbering starting from 1 counting upwards.

 Note: There should be no duplicate components or variables in the component config files.

+## OCPP 2.0.1 / OCPP 2.1 only variables

+OCPP 2.1 has some extra variables compared to OCPP 2.0.1.
+To make sure a specific variable is only used for a specific OCPP version, add `"ocpp_version": "<version>"` to the component config, where `version` is one of:
+- `ocpp1.6`
+- `ocpp2.0.1`
+- `ocpp2.1`

+See also `conversions::ocpp_protocol_version_to_string(OcppProtocolVersion e)` for the valid strings.

+If now OCPP version information is added here, it is assumed that the variable is valid for all OCPP versions.